Wearing Mama’s t-shirt, I helped another Mama on the other side of the world…

 If you haven’t already been told, it’s important to have “do nothing” days, no matter how busy you may be, blue collar or white collar.
 Stop.
 Get to the water, listen to the waves, “do nothing”.
 Stare, let your thoughts wander, let go of the anger, let your soul repair itself.
 It will repair itself.
 Take it from a man who has suffered more loss than most can even imagine.
 I tried taking one tablet of a psych med after the loss of my son.
 I immediately noticed how it altered me, I tossed the rest of the bottle.

 Trust me, the Native Indians, the cave men and even you, have everything you need to heal.
 You scratch your arm, it heals, you break a bone, it heals.
 Your mind heals too, with time.
 “Time heals all” and “Love heals all”…You don’t need meds, you need “do nothing” days.
-If you stay on meds to long you become used to an altered state and when you come off the meds, real life feels altered and many stay on meds forever.
+If you stay on meds to long you become used to an altered state and when you come off the meds, real life feels altered.
+Many stay on meds forever, that feeling becomes the normal feeling.
+When they come off they “think” real life feels wrong and go back on meds.

 Healing yourself also requires you allowing yourself to be healed.
 Are you ready to heal?
 Ask yourself that question.
 You cannot rush the healing process but I believe you can take steps to heal sooner rather than later.